 Grade E (Poor): 0

-P-Reviewer: Mohammadi S, Iran S-Editor: Gong ZM L-Editor: P-Editor:
+P-Reviewer: Mohammadi S, Iran S-Editor: Gong ZM L-Editor: A P-Editor:

 Figure Legends

 Figure 1 Overall survival curve of duodenal neuroendocrine tumours patients in ampullary region and nonampullary region.
 The median survival time in the ampullary region was 10.0 months, while that in the nonampullary region was 451.0 months.
 The survival time of the ampullary region was shorter than that of the nonampullary region (P < 0.000).